Lorraine: Hi guys, it’s me. Lorraine. Like it says right next to this sentence where I felt compelled to tell you that it was me. Lorraine.

 Sara: Sexxxy.

-Lor: The book goes on and on about the electricity between them and the “tingling” feelings Nancy gets when he puts his hand on her shoulders.
-Woah, Nan, woah!
-No need to get all happy in the pants over a shoulder touch.
-And what happened to your perfect Ned, eh?
+Mari: The book goes on and on about the electricity between them and the “tingling” feelings Nancy gets when he puts his hand on her shoulders.
+All I’m saying is that there is no reason to be getting this pants-happy about shoulder touches and also she should remember her perfect boyfriend Ned.

-Lor: Nancy meets some more locals – Hunky Hogan, who is built like a wall, Carla, who gives her stanky looks and fake directions around the school, Jake Webb who is bony and mean and Connie who is fat!ew! and friendly.
+Nancy meets some more locals: Hunky Hogan, who is built like a wall, Carla, who gives her stanky looks and fake directions around the school, Jake Webb who is bony and mean, and Connie who is fat and friendly.

-Sara: Fat?
-EW.
-Doesn’t Connie know that female authors from the 80s HATE fat people?
-Get with the program, bish!
+Sara: Fat?!
+Doesn’t Connie know that female authors from the ’80s HATE fat people?

-Lor: Jake has some iffy business going on with Hunk Hogan and when Nancy comes across them, Jake gets all testy and tells her she better not repeat any of the conversation she heard.
+Jake has some iffy business going on with Hunk Hogan and when Nancy comes across them, Jake gets all testy and tells her she better not repeat any of the conversation she heard.
 He does that creepy thing where he “shushes” her and puts his finger to her lips.
-Nancy would like to bite his finger off.
-I have other ideas about which appendage would be fun to remove.
-Basically, Jake is an asshole.
+Nancy would like to bite his finger off, which fair.

-In high school, I had a Biology teacher who I call the Grim Reaper on my blog.
-One day she found out that a group of kids were copying answers off of each other and she blew a fucking gasket.
-She came out from one of the back hallways, threw a book across the room and gave a primal scream.
+Story time: In high school, I had a Biology teacher who one day found out that a group of kids were copying answers off of each other.
+She blew a gasket.
+She came out from one of the back hallways into the classroom, threw a book across the room and gave a primal scream.
 We all froze and just stared at her, scared for our lives.
 “I HATE cheaters,” she yelled at us.
 “If you cheat, you lie.
 If you lie, you steal.
 And if you steal, you MURDER.”

-I’ve taken this life lesson with me all through life.
+I’m not joking.
+This happened, and I’ve taken this lesson with me all through life.
 And to Jake Webb I say: if you’re an asshole, you break into filing cabinets and if you break into filing cabinets, you MURDER.
 Case solved.
 I am the best detective ever.
-No one is even dead yet and I know who killed them.
+No one is even dead yet, and I know who killed them.

-Moving on, Blueberry Eyes Daryl finds Nancy and then invites her to the school dance because OMG KIDS DANCE EVERY WEEK AT SCHOOL OR SOMETHING WHAT THE HELL.
+Anyhow, moving on, Blueberry Eyes Daryl finds Nancy and invites her to the school dance because OMG KIDS DANCE EVERY WEEK AT SCHOOL OR SOMETHING WHAT THE HELL.

 Sara: SOMEONE HAS GOT TO BE SHITTING US HERE.
 ANOTHER.
 EFFING.
 DANCE.